Zeta Circini

-Zeta Circini, Latinized from ζ Circini, is the Bayer designation for a star located in the southern constellation of Circinus.
+Zeta Circini is a star located in the southern constellation of Circinus.
+Its name is a Bayer designation that is Latinized from ζ Circini, and abbreviated Zeta Cir or ζ Cir.
 With an apparent visual magnitude of 6.08, it is barely visible to the naked eye on a dark night.
 (According to the Bortle scale, it requires the lighting level of suburban skies or darker to be seen.)
-The distance to this star, as estimated using an annual parallax shift of 2.56 mas, is around 1,300 light years.
+The distance to this star, as estimated using an annual parallax shift of 2.33 mas, is around 1,400 light years.
+It is drifting closer to the Sun with a line of sight velocity component of around −18 km/s.